-Vincent J. Lionti holds a bachelor’s degree in music and a master’s degree in music from The Juilliard School where he was principal violist and teaching assistant to William Lincer.
+Vincent J. Lionti holds a bachelor’s degree in Music and a master’s The Juilliard School where he was principal violist and teaching assistant to William Lincer.
 He has been a member of the Metropolitan Opera Orchestra since 1987.
-From 1983-87 he was a member of the Detroit Symphony, and he performed with the New York Philharmonic from 1981-83.
+From 1983-1987, he was a member of the Detroit Symphony, and he performed with the New York Philharmonic from 1981-1983.
 Mr. Lionti has performed as the principal violist with the Santa Fe Opera and guest principal violist of the Indianapolis Symphony Orchestra.
-He has also been a member of the Casals Festival Orchestra, Lyric Chamber Ensemble, and Renaissance City Chamber Ensemble.
+He has also been a member of the Casals Festival Orchestra, the Lyric Chamber Ensemble, and the Renaissance City Chamber Ensemble.
 Mr. Lionti has had a long history with the GWYOA, first as a student at age 12, through high school, and now as a conductor.
-He led the Westchester Junior Strings and became the conductor of the Westchester Youth Symphony in 1997.
+He led the Westchester Junior Strings from 1993-1997 and became the conductor of the Westchester Youth Symphony in 1997.

-C. Victor Lionti was musical director and conductor of the Westchester Youth Symphony for 27 years until 1997.
-His teaching career has included Hartford High School, White Plains High School, and Kent State University.
-He was on the faculty of Westchester Community College for 25 years where he served as music curriculum chairman, and remains as professor emeritus and adjunct professor of music.
-A graduate of the Eastman School of Music and the Catholic University of America, Mr. Lionti has performed with the Rochester Philharmonic, Hartford Symphony, U.S. Marine Band in Washington, D.C., and as principal violist with the Greenwich Symphony.
-He was music director of the Aaron Copland Music and Arts Program in Westchester County, and presently serves as coordinator and associate conductor for the GWYOA Youth Symphony.
+C. Victor Lionti was Musical Director and Conductor of the Westchester Youth Symphony for 27 years from 1970 until 1997.
+His teaching career has included: Hartford High School, White Plains High School and Kent State University.
+He was on the faculty of Westchester Community College for 25 years where he served as Music Curriculum Chairman, and remains as Professor Emeritus and Adjunct Professor of Music.
+A graduate of the Eastman School of Music and the Catholic University of America, Mr. Lionti has performed with the Rochester Philharmonic, the Hartford Symphony, the US Marine Band in Washington, DC, and as principal violist with the Greenwich Symphony.
+Mr. Lionti was Music Director of the Aaron Copland Music and Arts program in Westchester County.
+He presently serves as coordinator and Associate Conductor for the GWYOA Youth Symphony.

 Westchester Junior Strings is a group of committed string players who are accepted into the orchestra by audition in the spring.
 The ensemble is comprised of 7th, 8th and 9th graders, mostly from Westchester County, but a few from Rockland and Dutchess Counties (and one from New Jersey).
 Everyone in the group participates in their school's instrumental ensembles, and many are active chamber musicians as well.
 The orchestra works on and performs a range of compositions from Baroque to contemporary, and has had works written for the group.
 Junior Strings has performed at Avery Fisher Hall, Carnegie Hall and Alice Tully Hall, and has been chosen twice to play for "Music in our Schools Month" in Albany.